 Craig Tanio: We also have an Integrative Nurse Coach who helps patients with the entire change process and then we have a Herbalist and Chinese Medicine/Acupuncturist who is really able to provide patients with a deep insight and benefit into how natural products and herbs can work, as well as I think a

 very complementary way of looking at healing that, I think is very supportive of the general process that we use to help patients.

 Jacob Gordon: Yeah, that’s definitely an approach that more practices need to take into consideration.
 It sounds like a great team; I’d love to get all them on the show.
 Maybe one by one.

 Tammy Motola: I’m sure they’d love to.
 They would love to do that because I think each of them bring something to the table and adds value.
 And for us, critical parts of our protocols and our programs are around the Nurse Coaching and the Nutritionist.
 They’re very necessary and moving the needle to

 get better outcomes and sustainable outcomes.

 Jacob Gordon: Yeah.
-Really, I’ve done a lot of modalities with you guys as well with the services that done.
+Really, I’ve done a lot of modalities with you guys as well with the services that you offer.
 Hyperbaric, hydrogen you know, inhaling that.
 Sauna, Acupuncture, some IV Therapies.
 You guys have tons of modalities.